 The film also exposes the issues with orphanage tourism, which is often packaged as voluntourism opportunities.
 The Last Tourist draws a disturbing parallel to the animal tourism industry, with children being taken from their homes or sold into orphanages—80 percent of the children living in Cambodia’s orphanages reportedly have at least one living parent, according to the film.

-In Cambodia alone, the number of orphanages has climbed 75 percent since the 1990s, mainly to attract Western tourists who “teach” children for the obligate photo opps or partake in other activities related to the schools including construction.
+In Cambodia alone, the number of orphanages has climbed 75 percent since the 1990s, mainly to attract Western tourists who “teach” children for the obligate photo ops or partake in other activities related to the schools including construction.

 But it’s neo-colonialism, according to the film, exploiting children like they’re tamed wild animals.
 A number of the children wind up on drugs, in the sex trade, or taking their own lives, according to experts in the film.

-Air and ocean travel produce about 2.5 percent of all greenhouse gas emissions, but the footprint of the common traveler extends far beyond that, according to the film from the waste generated to damage to the local environments.
+Air and ocean travel produce about 2.5 percent of all greenhouse gas emissions, but the footprint of the common traveler extends far beyond that, according to the film from the waste generated to damage to the local environment.

 Recent data show that the pandemic has more than 60 percent of travelers eager to travel more sustainably.
 That study, conducted by Booking.com, also found that 83 percent of travelers see sustainable travel as vital, especially when traveling internationally, and nearly half say they’re not finding enough sustainable travel options.